peter-sarazin/bookshelf-client-demo/README.md

 # bookshelf-client-demo
-A Demo of a Web Application created With Spring Boot, Thymeleaf, and Bootstrap
+A Demo of a client web application created With Spring Boot, Thymeleaf, and Bootstrap.